boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/c3-custom-widget.md

   ```

-* The `this.model.boundColumns.Value` and `this.model.boundColumns.length` contain the columns bound in the columns and values respectively.
-By checking the following condition, we can determine whether the widget is configured with columns or not.
+* this.model.boundColumns.Value and this.model.boundColumns.length contains the columns bounded in the columns and values respectively.
+By checking the following condition, we can find whether the widget is configured with columns or not.

 * Converting the datasource structure required by the C3 Chart.